dakong/Personal-Website/README.md

 - Write
 - Read

-I know it sounds like a lot, but I'm hoping that by creating this blog, it will help me all three categories :)
+I know it sounds like a lot, but I'm hoping that by creating this blog, it will help me in all three categories :)